Fraudmarc/fraudmarc-ce/INSTALL.md

 * AmazonSESFullAccess (grants access to setup SES that will receive DMARC reports)
 * CloudWatchLogsFullAccess (not used in setup, but you can use it to find problems/bugs)

-*you can check our Dockerfiles in our `root` directory and in `/installer/` to see what we actually do with these privileges.
-We are only using these to help you setup your Fraudmarc CE, and if in doubt, you can perform the installation steps yourself*
+*you can check our Dockerfiles in the `root` directory and in `/installer/` to see what we actually do with these privileges.
+We are only using these to help you setup your Fraudmarc CE, and if in doubt, you can perform the installation steps yourself :) *

 3. Review and `Create Group`